Quality Online Course (QOC)

 - After three years from the issue date, the instructor may apply for recertification if all course requirements have been met.

-- The instructor will be awarded a certificate for the Quality Online Course or the Quality Hybrid Course.
+- The instructor will be awarded a certificate for the Quality Online Course.

 - A badge will be awarded.